Kerchner’s

 tRNA - See Transfer RNA.

-Transfer RNA (tRNA) - A class of RNA having structures with triplet nucleotide sequences that
+class of RNA having structures with triplet nucleotide sequences that are

-are complementary to the triplet nucleotides coding of mRNA (messenger RNA).
+complementary to the triplet nucleotides coding of mRNA (messenger RNA).
+The

 Compare to Messenger RNA.
 See Genetic Code.